- Safety and Security - You are The Difference

 - Lost and Found

 The University police department is the official Lost and Found department for the University.
 Each item of property found on the Campus is to be turned to the University police department.
 A receipt will be given to the person who turns the property to the police department.
-If the property is unclaimed after one year, it will be destroyed or put into use by the University.
+If the property is unclaimed after 90 days, it will be destroyed or put into use by the University.

 - Motorist Assistance Programs

 University police officers will provide assistance to motorists on our campus who have difficulties.
-The services range from jump-starts of vehicles, attempting to unlock locked vehicles, providing assistance with out-of-fuel vehicles, and assistance with flat tires.
+The services range from battery assistance, attempting to unlock locked vehicles, and assistance with flat tires.
 These services can be obtained by calling 326-2100.

 - Security Escort Service

-Security Escorts service is provided on request, 24 hours a day.
+Security Escort service is provided on request, 24 hours a day.
 Call the University police department, 2100, and an escort will be sent to your location as soon as circumstances permit.

 - Victim Assistance Program